Technici4n/FastTransferLib/README.md

 ## Goals of the project
 * The first goal of the project is testing the `fabric-provider-api-v1` in a production environment for correctness and performance.
 * The second goal of the project is trying to design a simple yet very efficient design for an item and fluid transfer api for potential inclusion in Fabric API in the future.
-  In particular, that includes experimenting with a fixed-denominator base 81000 fluid api.
+  In particular, that includes experimenting with per-container denominators for the fluid api.
 * For this api to be a drop-in replacement in the current 1.16 ecosystem, it will be bundled with `Inventory`/`SidedInventory` and LBA interop, but that may be removed in the future if it is not necessary anymore.

 ## Users of the API